EpicEric/duper/README.md

 ## For implementers

-See [the specification](https://duper.dev.br/spec.html) for more details.
+See [the specification](https://duper.dev.br/spec.html) or the [EBNF grammar](https://github.com/EpicEric/duper/blob/main/duper.ebnf) for more details.

 ## Workspace structure